-Can we map the molecular signatures and biomarkers in cells on the submicron level?
-What is the transfer mechanism of biomolecules, including proteins and viruses, from the solid state into the gas phase?
+- What is the transfer mechanism of biomolecules, including proteins and viruses, from the solid state into the gas phase upon laser vaporization?

-What are the fundamental nonlinearities important for laser filamentation?
+- What are fundamental nonlinearities important for laser filamentation?

-Can we calculate the nonlinear properties of N2 and O2 neutrals and ions to enable first principles nonlinear propagation calculations for laser filamentation?
+- Can we calculate the nonlinear properties of nitrogen and oxygen neutrals and ions to enable first principles nonlinear propagation calculations for laser filamentation?